 I have attended financial-themed events that turned out to be recruitment drives for forex platforms and property investment coaching, and now I am sceptical of anyone who claims to know what’s best for my financial life.

 So here’s something you should know: real financial advice still exist, BUT you must know where to get them.
-Here are 3 ways to find actual and professional financial planners, who are all licensed and certified and certainly more competent in giving out financial advice than the group in the previous paragraph.
+Here are 3 ways to find actual and professional financial planners in Malaysia, who are all licensed and certified and certainly more competent in giving out financial advice than the group in the previous paragraph.

-#1 – Through free consultation at InvestSmart’s #FinPlan4U event [ENDED]
+#1 – Through free consultation at InvestSmart’s #FinPlan4U event [ENDED; wait for 2021 event]

 The first method is to let the universe pair you up with your fated financial planner (jk jk but not really).